The Green Hornet (2011 film): Casting

 Nicolas Cage had been in talks to play the role of Benjamin Chudnofsky, saying in 2009 that "The Green Hornet was something I wanted to do.
 I think Michel Gondry is very talented and I had hoped it would work.
 But I think Seth Rogen and Michel had a different direction for the character totally than the way I wanted to go. ...
 I wasn't interested in just being straight-up bad guy who was killing people willy-nilly.
 I had to have some humanity and try to give it something where you could understand why the character was the way he was.
 But there wasn't enough time to develop it".

-The filmmakers had wanted Van Williams, who played the Green Hornet in the 1960s television series, to make a cameo appearance as a cemetery guard, but Williams turned the part down.
+The filmmakers had wanted Van Williams, who played the Green Hornet in the 1960s television series, to make a cameo appearance as a cemetery guard, but Williams declined to play the role.

 Locations

-Producer Neal H. Moritz considered filming The Green Hornet in Michigan, New York and Louisiana, but ultimately chose Los Angeles, California as the primary location shooting: "Ultimately, we made the decision, and thankfully the studio agreed with us, that the creative positives of shooting in Los Angeles outweighed the tax incentives offered to us elsewhere".
+Moritz considered filming The Green Hornet in Michigan, New York and Louisiana, but ultimately chose Los Angeles, California as the primary location shooting: "Ultimately, we made the decision, and thankfully the studio agreed with us, that the creative positives of shooting in Los Angeles outweighed the tax incentives offered to us elsewhere".
 Principal photography began at Sony Pictures Studios in Culver City, California on September 2, 2009, for one week.
 Filming then moved to Chinatown, Los Angeles, for scenes featuring Kato's apartment.
 Through November, other locations included Sun Valley, Holmby Hills (specifically Fleur de Lys, which played the part of the Reid mansion), Bel-Air, Hawthorne and various locations downtown, including City Hall and the Los Angeles Times Building.